Who can apply?

 The funding is not intended for use in statutory public services or business activities.

 Neither is STEA’s funding granted to organisations for extensive activities involving an exchange of money that approaches a commercial activity, or for financing statutory public services.

 STEA draws up a grant proposal annually.
 An assessment and grant division will be established under the Ministry of Social Affairs and Health.
 The division will prepare grant proposals and the Ministry will decide on the allocation of grants in January-February.
 The decision proposal will then be submitted to the Ministerial Committee on Finance for approval.

 The following statutes (in Finnish) regulate the awarding of STEA grants.

-- The general prerequisites for granting funding are collected in the Act on Discretionary Government Transfers (Valtionavustuslaki, 688/2001), within the framework of which STEA considers granting funding on a case-by-case basis when it prepares the funding proposal for the Ministry of Social Affairs and Health.
+- The general prerequisites for granting funding are collected in the Act on Discretionary Government Transfers (Valtionavustuslaki, 688/2001(you are being transferred to another service)), within the framework of which STEA considers granting funding on a case-by-case basis when it prepares the funding proposal for the Ministry of Social Affairs and Health.